deavmi/homepage/content/_index.md

-I'm active on a few social media platforms and post regularly (or not) but I definitely do check these platforms now and then so if you want to discuss something then it isn't a bad way to get in touch and also stay upt-o-date with updates regarding to new blog posts or projects.
+I'm active on a few social media platforms and post regularly (or not) but I definitely do check these platforms now and then so if you want to discuss something then it isn't a bad way to get in touch and also stay up-to-date with updates regarding to new blog posts or projects.

 * Nostr: [`npub16c2fsg7fp3yxte9ugd9yhcdpa68h924asv5d6pvm5nc37a3nkzmqd2xaj2`](https://njump.me/deavmi@deavmi.assigned.network) or _deavmi@deavmi.assigned.network_